Direct laser acceleration in underdense plasmas with multi-PW lasers: a path to high-charge, GeV-class electron bunches

-Simulations presented in the Letter were performed using particle-in-cell code OSIRIS in Quasi-3D geometry.
+\textit{Appendix A:Simulation parameters} - Simulations presented in this Letter were performed using particle-in-cell code OSIRIS in Quasi-3D geometry.
 The simulation box was $160~\mu \mathrm{m}$ long in the laser propagation direction and $40~\mu \mathrm{m}$ wide in the perpendicular direction.
 The grid was discretized into $\Delta x \times \Delta y = 9600\times 864$ of cells.
 The timestep was $\Delta t = 2.55\times10^{-17}\rm{s}$.
-For the simulations with the wider laser pulse, the spatial resolution was kept constant and the simulation box was increased in the transverse direction to $71~\mu \mathrm{m}$.
+The simulations with the wider laser pulse were performed with the same spatial resolution using a wider simulation box (the size was increased in the transverse direction to $71~\mu \mathrm{m}$).
 For both electrons and ions, 32 particles per cell were used.
+The first two modes of the angular decomposition were used.
+The axisymmetric mode that resolves the self-generated channel fields and the non-axisymmetric that describes the linearly polarized laser field.

 The transverse plasma density profile in the channel (both the density of electrons and ions) was $n(y)/n_c = n_{min} + (n_{max}-n_{min}) (y/r_c)^5$ up to the channel radius distance $r_c=20~\mu \mathrm{m}$.
 The $n_c$ corresponds to the critical density for the laser of frequency $\omega_0$ and is defined as $n_c=m\varepsilon_0\omega_0^2/e^2$ where $m$ is the electron mass, $e$ is the electron charge and $\varepsilon_0$ is the vacuum permittivity.
-Such a channel is defined in a way that $n_{min}$ is the density in the center of the profile and increases up to $n_{max}=2n_c$ at $y=r_c$.
-At $y>r_c$, the density decreases linearly to $1n_c$.
-When the density of the channel is mentioned in the Letter, this density corresponds to the value of $n_{min}$ in the center of the channel.
-The density in the laser propagation direction is kept constant.
+Such a channel is defined in a way that $n_{min}$ is the density in the center of the profile and increases up to $n_{max}=2~n_c$ at $y=r_c$.
+At $y>r_c$, the density decreases linearly to $~1n_c$.
+The "channel density" referred throughout the Letter, corresponds to the value of $n_{min}$ at the centre of the channel (on-axis).
+The density is uniform along the propagation direction.

 The duration of the laser pulse was 200 fs with an envelope defined by the symmetrical polynomial function that rises as $10\tau^3-15\tau^4+6\tau^5$, where $\tau=\sqrt{2}/\tau_0$ and $\tau_0$ is the pulse duration in FWHM.
-The transverse laser spotsize was $W_0 = ~8 \mu m$, while transverse dimensionless field amplitude was defined as $a_0(y)=\exp[-x^2/W_0^2]$.
-The ratio $r_c/W_0=2.5$ was kept constant throughout the work, including for the simulations with laser pulse $W_0=15 \mu m$.
+The transverse laser spotsize was $W_0 = ~8 \mu m$, while transverse dimensionless field amplitude was defined as $a_0(y)=\exp[-y^2/W_0^2]$.
+The ratio $r_c/W_0=2.5$ was kept constant throughout the work, including the simulations with laser pulse $W_0=15 \mu m$.
 This means that the plasma density profile was adjusted accordingly for the simulations with the wider pulse.